hazynyx/rePW/README.md

 ## Permissions

 - `storage`: Required to save your extension settings and track your study time history.
-- `activeTab` & `scripting`: Required to inject the Dark Mode, TrueTime UI, and custom speed controllers into the page.
+- `activeTab`, `<all_urls>`, & `scripting`: Required to bypass DRM for screenshots, inject Dark Mode, TrueTime UI, and custom speed controllers into the page.
-- `downloads`: Used for exporting your data (if applicable).
+- `downloads`: Used for saving high-res lecture slide screenshots locally.

 ## Credits